jeremyneveu/m2-npac-grac/chapters/en/02_friedmann_equations.md

 For relativistic matter (photons, neutrinos),
 $$P_r = \frac{1}{3} \epsilon_r,$$
-therefore :
+therefore:
 $$
 \label{eq:conservation_energie_radiation}
 \dot{\epsilon}_r = -4 H\epsilon_r \Rightarrow \epsilon_r = \epsilon_r^0 \left(\frac{a_0}{a}\right)^{4}.
 $$
-The reasoning with a cubic box of side $a$ also applies here, but if all the lengths double, so does the wavelength of the radiation, so its energy is divided by 2.
-The radiation energy density decreases in $2^4$.
+The reasoning with a cubic box of side $a$ also applies here, but if all lengths double, then the wavelength of the radiation also doubles, so its energy is divided by 2.
+We indeed find a decrease in radiation energy density scaling as $2^4$.

-:::{note} Equation of state for a perfect gas
+:::{note} Equation of state of a perfect gas

-For a perfect gas, the equation of state is :
+For a perfect gas, we recall that the equation of state is:
 $$ P = \rho_n k_B T $$
-where $T$ is the temperature, $\rho_n$ is the particle density and $k_B$ is Boltzmann's constant.
+with $T$ its temperature, $\rho_n$ the particle density and $k_B$ the Boltzmann constant.
-If it is at low temperature (i.e. non-relativistic), then we have $\epsilon \approx m c^2 \rho_n$ and we want $P / \epsilon = k_B T \ll 1/3$ or :
+If it is at low temperature (i.e. non-relativistic) then we have $\epsilon \approx m c^2 \rho_n$ and we want $P / \epsilon = k_B T \ll 1/3$ namely:
 $$ T \ll m c^2 / 3 k_B $$
-For a hydrogen gas, $T \ll 10^{12}\,$K. So we see that matter as we know it is non-relativistic today and even long before the CMB.
+For a hydrogen gas, $T \ll 10^{12}\,$K. So we see that matter as we know it is non-relativistic today and even well before the CMB.

 :::